brawnlife/brawnlifesite/content/blog/welcome.md

 type = "post"
 +++

-I was listening to a podcast between Zach Miko and Klevin Davis where they started talking about toxic masculinity and a lack of a positive men's body movement.
-Zach and Klevin challenged men to talking about their feelings and spreading the message that you don't need to bottle your emotions and burying them deep.
+I was listening to a podcast between Zach Miko and Kelvin Davis where they started talking about toxic masculinity and a lack of a positive men's body movement.
+Zach and Kelvin challenged men to talking about their feelings and spreading the message that you don't need to bottle your emotions and burying them deep.
 Challenge Accepted.

 I love this and I think it IS an important message that needs to be spread.
 I can honestly say I don't know how I'm going to do it.
 The one thing I can say confidently is I'm an open book.
 I think I often overshare and I have no problem going into the weeds with uncomfortable conversations about my past and previous decisions.
 I feel like, in this medium and for this topic, this could be considered an asset.

 So why do I think this is important?

-I'm a big guy and unlike Zach and Klevin, I'm not comfortable with myself or my body.
+I'm a big guy and unlike Zach and Kelvin, I'm not comfortable with myself or my body.
 I never have been.

 It wasn't always because I was a brawny guy.
 When I was in Middle School and through High School, I wanted to be bigger.
 I used to dream about becoming a professional wrestler and I fixated on the fact I didn't look like The Rock, Triple H or Bret Hart.
 I was ashamed of myself because I didn't have the six pack abs, the huge pectoral muscles or bulging biceps.
 I wanted it and it was a reason I struggled with depression through high school.
 I wanted to be larger, thicker and couldn't accept that I wasn't.